 These Terms of Business set out the general terms under which our firm will provide General Insurance business services to you.
 It details the respective duties and responsibilities of both the firm and you in relation to such services.
 This is an important document so please read this thoroughly and if there are any queries on any of the terms of business please contact us and we will be happy to clarify.
 If any material changes are made to these terms we will notify you.

 Spring Insure Europe Limited is regulated by the Central Bank of Ireland as an Insurance Intermediary registered under the European Union (Insurance Distribution) Regulations 2018 (IDR), Registration number C458624.
 The Central Bank holds a register of regulated firms which you can view on their website www.centralbank.ie or you can contact the Central Bank on 1890777777.

-Our registered office is 2nd floor, Palmerston House, Denzille lane Dublin 2, D02 WD37
+Our registered office is Spring Insure Europe Limited at 2nd Floor, Palmerston House, Denzille Lane, Dublin 2, D02 WD37

 Spring Insure Europe Limited is subject to and complies with the Consumer Protection Code, Minimum competency code and the Fitness and Probity standards.
 These codes offer protection to consumers and can be found on the Central Bank of Ireland website.